N E W S

 Our projects support social justice issues, including civil rights and climate change.
 Our first documentary, The Dream Revisited: Civil Rights in Perspective, has been screened at film festivals, churches, museums and commemorative events on the East Coast .
 And, to celebrate the 100th anniversary of Women's Suffrage, we collaborated with the League of Women Voters to produce an educational film on the history of the suffrage movement.
 Currently, we're promoting Catastrophe Now!
 The Era of Global Boiling, a film about the urgent need to take action to protect our environment before it's too late.

-Meanwhile, we are about to publish a five book set that features some of our favorite images captured over the past three decades.
+Meanwhile, we are about to complete the publishing of a five book set that features some of our favorite images captured over the past three decades.
 The set includes Horizons (unusual people and places around the world ), Contours (figure studies of performing artists), Meditations (still life and conceptual images), Humanity (portraits of people from many cultures), and Sanctuaries (sacred places around the world).